How to Write the Perfect Creative Brief (in 30 minutes or less)

 • 80% of marketers believe they write effective creative briefs, while just 10% of creative agencies agree with that assessment.

-What this research tells us is marketers and advertisers need to brush up on their brief best practices so they can clear up any miscommunication, whether it’s with clients or interdepartmentally, as you head into the video production process.
+What this research tells us is marketers and advertisers need to brush up on their brief best practices so they can clear up any miscommunication, whether it’s with customers or interdepartmentally, as you head into the video production process.

 Let’s double-click into the high-level sections every brief must have.